 - Jean-Louis Vincent, Erasme University Hospital

 Brussels, Belgium.
-19-22 March 2013
+17-20 March 2015

 Aims & scope

-Critical Care is a high quality, peer-reviewed, international clinical medical journal.
+Critical Care is a high quality, peer-reviewed, international open access clinical medical journal.
 Critical Care aims to improve the care of critically ill patients by acquiring, discussing, distributing, and promoting evidence-based information relevant to intensivists.